-Next to Alistair is an older-looking guy with a white beard and swastikas up his arms, like a Nazi Santa.
+Next to Alistair is an older-looking guy with a large white beard and swastikas up his arms -a bit like a Nazi Santa.
 He doesn’t moo, he has more important things on his mind.
-He has questions – questions like, ‘Is that my methadone?’
+He has questions – questions such as, ‘Is that my methadone?’

 Next to him, and last in the row, is a tall guy in his late twenties who likes to talk about the stolen vehicles he welds together for stock car racing.
 I haven’t yet warmed to him.